Launching New Amazon Products: A Smart Product Review Strategy

 Here is the webinar recap, written by Jeanne Croteau:

-In this second part of the Amazon Vendors Product Launch Acceleration Series, our own Colleen Quattlebaum presented on product launch and product review strategy.
+In this second part of the Amazon Vendors Product Launch Acceleration Series, Colleen Quattlebaum presented on product launch and product review strategy.
 In the informative webinar, she discusses many topics including why product reviews are essential, how vendors and sellers can monitor them and how to get more reviews on Amazon.
 Here’s a quick overview of the highlights!

 Amazon Product Reviews Matter — A Lot!